In Conversation: Tackling Hate on Social Media

 Opinion by Alexandra Wilson.
-This piece is part of Digital Hate, a series exploring the rise of right-wing extremism online.
+This piece is part of Digital Hate, a series by Alexandra Wilson exploring the rise of right-wing extremism online.

 As part of an ongoing series on right-wing extremism online, KPR Writer Alexandra Wilson and Editor Ben Beiles interviewed Maya Roy, the CEO of the YWCA Canada.
 The following is an edited transcript of their discussion about the YWCA’s Block Hate Initiative, a four-year research and knowledge mobilization project funded by Public Safety Canada’s Community Resilience Fund.
 It will work with a variety of sectors to co-create concrete solutions for online hate speech and hate crime in communities across Canada.
 Learn more about the project and YWCA’s mission on the YWCA website .